 A video doorbell can help add an extra layer of security to your home.
-Most video doorbells are wirelessly connected to an app on your smartphone, so you can take a peek at whoever’s hovering around your front door at any time.
+Like we touched on above, a video doorbell is super handy for taking a peek at who’s hovering around your front door.
+Since most video doorbells are wirelessly connected to an app on your smartphone, you can receive notifications and alerts anytime someone approaches.

-Otherwise, a video doorbell is super handy if you want to speak to your visitors.
-For instance, if your guest has arrived early and you’re stuck in the tub, you can answer quickly to let them know you’ll be an extra minute or two before you get to the door.
+You can even use a smart doorbell to speak to visitors through your phone or answer with an automated message.
+For instance, if your guest has arrived early but you’re stuck in the tub, you can answer to let them know you need a minute or two to get the door.

 How to choose the best video doorbell for your home

-Now that we understand the benefits of owning a smart doorbell, it’s important to know which one is the best fit for your home.
-You need to ask yourself what features are most important to you?
-High-resolution camera, battery-operated or wired, motion detection and night visibility are just a few that should be front of mind.
+Now that we understand the benefits of owning a smart doorbell, you need to ask yourself what features are the most important to you?
+A high-resolution camera, battery-operated or wired, motion detection and night visibility are just a few that should be front of mind.